confluentinc/flink-udf-python-examples/README.md

 example_udf $ uv add apache-flink grpcio
 ```

-This will error out if uv cannot reconcile your dependencies with the
+uv will find a version which works with the runtime constraints and
-constraints in the runtime.
+will error out if it cannot reconcile the two.

 ### Add Modules and Define UDFs